 Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results A1.1.2 Resource utilization incidents are tracked within a ticketing system and reported to IT operations personnel on a monthly basis for review and response to capacity management needs.
 Inspected the resource utilization reporting documentation and corresponding ticket tracker details for a sample of months during the period to determine that resource utilization was tracked within a ticketing system and reported to IT operations personnel for review for each month sampled.
 No exceptions noted.
 A1.1.3 Interactive data visualization software and dashboards are utilized to review availability trends and forecast as compared to system commitments in real-time.
 Inspected the Power BI interactive data visualization software dashboards and reports for a sample of months during the period to determine that interactive data visualization software and dashboards were utilized to review availability trends and forecast as compared to system commitments in real-time for each month sampled.
-No exceptions noted. ity authorizes, designs, develops or ac al protections, software, data back-up A1.2.1 Fire detection and suppression equipment is in place at each facility.
+No exceptions noted. ity authorizes, designs, develops or a al protections, software, data back-up A1.2.1 Fire detection and suppression equipment is in place at each facility.
 Observed the fire detection and suppression equipment at the IBX data centers with the assistance of the data center site managers and facilities personnel to determine that fire detection and suppression equipment was in place at each IBX data center.
 No exceptions noted.
 A1.2.2 Scheduled maintenance procedures are performed to ensure that fire detection and suppression equipment is working properly.
+Observed the inspection tags for a sample of hand-held fire extinguishers at the IBX data centers with the assistance of the data center site managers and facilities personnel to determine that scheduled maintenance was performed to help ensure fire extinguishers were working properly during the period for each fire extinguisher sampled.
+No exceptions noted.
 Inspected the most recent fire detection and suppression equipment preventative maintenance reports for a sample of IBX data centers to determine that scheduled maintenance procedures were performed for the fire detection and suppression equipment during the period for each IBX data center sampled.
 No exceptions noted.